fedebotu/Green-Planet-Transformers-3/data/era5/README.md

 | 500hPa     | T, U, V, Z, RH          |
 | 50hPa      | Z                       |
 | Integrated | TCWV                    |

+> Note: there is also the extra variable of `tp` (total precipitation) included in the H5 files, although it has a slightly different format.

 These are downloaded from 2 datasets: